 As a parent, guardian or advocate, you have a legal right to request that your public school evaluate your child for special education.
 Federal law, the Individuals with Disabilities Education Act as amended in 2004 (IDEA), gives you that right.
 States are obligated “identify, locate, and...Read more »

 There is not enough information provided to answer the question.
 What can be done will depend on the full set of facts, and it is unclear what any of the facts are.
-As to "what can be done if a school did not comply with IEP requirements," the answer depends on what requirements the school failed...Read more »
+As to "what can be done if a school did not comply with IEP requirements," the answer depends on what requirements the...Read more »

 Before we charged to a new schools this school year my 7 yr old son had a 504 plan in place already.
 Once we switched in November we went over plan with his new teacher.
 Since that day she has not followed the plan.
 She has suspended him and sent home multiple referrals for the behaviors listed in...
 Read more »

 Issues concerning a Free Appropriate Public Education under the Individuals with Disabilities Education Act (IDEA) or section 504 of the Rehabilitation Act must first be exhausted administratively before you can "sue" in a court of law.
-It may be that your child requires an IEP under the IDEA...Read more »
+It may be that your child requires an IEP under the...Read more »

 I was talking to this kid online, confronting him on things that he does.
 He starts saying that I’m harassing him.
 This was all online, off school campus, not during school hours, and it was all on my personal phone.
 Now I want to know if the school can actually punish me for that.
 I literally...
 Read more »

 Possibly.
-A frequently used definition of cyberbullying is "an aggressive, intentional act or behavior that is carried out by a group or an individual, using electronic forms of contact, repeatedly and over time against a victim who cannot easily defend him or herself," but there are many...Read more »
+A frequently used definition of cyberbullying is "an aggressive, intentional act or behavior that is carried out by a group or an individual, using electronic forms of contact, repeatedly and over time against a victim who cannot easily defend him or herself," but there are...Read more »

 He got his 2nd warning yesterday for pushing a student.
 He is extremely impulsive and cannot control himself.
 I read the aftercare's policy handbook and it said students can be terminated if physical towards other kids, but at the end of the handbook it states that they abide by the American...
 Read more »

 It is always difficult to answer questions without knowing a particular child's full profile, but children with disabilities are protected from disability discrimination under Section 504 of the Rehabilitation Act as well as the Americans with Disabilities Act.
-I recently handled a case where the...Read more »
+I recently handled a case where...Read more »

 Information as in if the child should be recieving special education benefits like accumulated tests and such without the parent’s knowledge.
 I’m asking because my daughter was given an accumulated test as her exam.
 She then decided to email her teacher and the teacher replied in real life...
 Read more »

 The Family Educational Rights and Privacy Act (FERPA) is a federal privacy law that gives parents certain protections with regard to their children's education records, such as report cards, transcripts, disciplinary records, contact and family information, and class schedules.
-As a parent, you...Read more »
+As a parent,...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.